sabagithu/OPTIMIZATION-MODEL/README.md

 - **Duration**: 16 Weeks
 - **Mentor**: Neela Sanrosh

-  # 🚚 Supply Chain Optimization using PuLP
+  # 🚚 Solving the Transportation Problem using PuLP

-## 📖 Project Overview
+## 📖 Overview
-This project is part of my internship deliverables at **CodTech IT Solutions**, focused on solving a classic supply chain optimization problem using **Linear Programming**.
-The objective is to determine the optimal shipment quantities from multiple warehouses to retail stores while minimizing transportation costs and satisfying supply and demand constraints.
+This project demonstrates how to solve a classic **Transportation Problem** using **Linear Programming** with the **PuLP** library in Python.
+It is part of my internship deliverables at **CodTech IT Solutions**, under the Data Science domain.

+The goal is to determine the most cost-effective way to transport goods from multiple warehouses to multiple retail stores, while satisfying supply and demand constraints and minimizing total transportation cost.
-The solution is implemented using the **PuLP** library in Python and demonstrates practical applications of operations research in logistics and resource allocation.

 ---

 ## 📌 Problem Statement
 A company operates:
-- **3 Warehouses** with limited supply
+- **3 Warehouses**, each with a limited supply of goods
-- **4 Retail Stores** with fixed demand
+- **4 Retail Stores**, each with a fixed demand
-- Known **transportation costs per unit** between each warehouse-store pair
+- Known **transportation costs per unit** from each warehouse to each store

-### Goal:
+### Objective:
+Determine how many units to ship from each warehouse to each store such that:
-- Satisfy all supply and demand constraints
+- ✅ All supply and demand constraints are satisfied
-- Minimize the total transportation cost
+- 💰 Total transportation cost is minimized

 ---

 ## 🛠️ Approach

-### 🔹 Step 1: Define Data
+### 🔹 Step 1: Model Setup
-- Supply available at each warehouse
+- Defined supply values for each warehouse
-- Demand required at each retail store
+- Defined demand values for each retail store
-- Transportation cost matrix
+- Created a cost matrix representing transportation costs between each warehouse–store pair

-### 🔹 Step 2: Formulate LP Model
+### 🔹 Step 2: Formulation in PuLP
-- **Decision Variables**: Units to transport from each warehouse to each store
+- **Decision Variables**: Quantity of goods shipped from each warehouse to each store
 - **Objective Function**: Minimize total transportation cost
 - **Constraints**:
-  - Supply limits for each warehouse
-  - Demand requirements for each store
+  - **Supply Constraints**: Total shipments from a warehouse ≤ its supply
+  - **Demand Constraints**: Total shipments to a store ≥ its demand

-### 🔹 Step 3: Solve the Model
+### 🔹 Step 3: Solution
-- Used PuLP’s built-in **CBC solver**
+- Solved using PuLP’s built-in **CBC solver**
-- Extracted optimal shipment plan and minimum cost
+- Extracted optimal shipment plan and total transportation cost
+- Displayed results in a readable format

 ---

 ## 📊 Results

+### ✅ Optimal Shipment Plan
-- ✅ Optimal shipping quantities from each warehouse to each store
+The model provides the exact number of units to be shipped from each warehouse to each retail store to meet demand efficiently.

-- 💰 Minimum transportation cost calculated by the model
-- 📈 Model satisfies all constraints and provides a cost-efficient logistics plan
+### 💸 Minimum Total Cost
+The total transportation cost is minimized while satisfying all constraints.
+This cost is computed based on the optimal allocation.

 ---

 ## 📁 Repository Contents